nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-  1. User wants to keep track of the food they have eaten.
+  1. User wants to keep track of the food that they have eaten.
-  2. Wishful Shrinking saves the recipes that the user has input in the calorie tracker.
+  2. Wishful Shrinking adds the recipes that the user has input to the calorie tracker.

     Use case ends.